-A landlord may serve a tenant with the Notice of Direct Request by posting it on a tenant's door for the purpose of requesting an Order of Possession, but not for the purpose of requesting a Monetary Order.
+I find that the Notice of Direct Request was duly served for the purposes of requesting an Order of Possession, but not for the purposes of requesting a Monetary Order.
 Therefore, the Landlord's application for a Monetary Order is dismissed with leave to reapply.